Who am I?

 A more conventional approach

-I was lucky to work for clients from more than 15 countries in Europe, Asia and USA – on various positions and projects related to content and online marketing, copywriting, SEO, personal branding, communications and translation.
-Some of them being world’s fastest growing mobile market for used goods, letgo; Europe’s largest online seller of tires, Delticom; one of the leading Serbian and regional business magazines in English, CorD magazine; Las Vegas’ leading SEO expert agency; and many more.
+I was lucky to work for clients from more than 15 countries in Europe, Asia and USA – on various positions and projects.
+Some of my clients were the world’s fastest growing mobile market for used goods, letgo; Europe’s largest online seller of tires, Delticom; one of the leading Serbian and regional business magazines in English, CorD magazine; Las Vegas’ leading SEO expert agency; and many more.

-Besides work, as well as courses and studies at Rome Business School in Italy, University of Belgrade in Serbia, University of Bergen in Norway and London School of Journalism in UK, I gained knowledge through different courses, workshops and conferences in Serbia and Europe, in the fields of intercultural dialogue, data driven storytelling, public narrative, conflict resolution, strategic planning, journalism…
+Besides work and studies and courses at Rome Business School in Italy, University of Belgrade and Singidunum University in Serbia and University of Bergen in Norway, I gained knowledge through different workshops and conferences in Serbia and Europe, in the fields of intercultural dialogue, data-driven storytelling, public narrative, conflict resolution, strategic planning, journalism…

 Let’s be less conventional…